If it’s not obvious by now, the rules of marketing have changed forever.

 5. | Curate related blog posts into an eBook

 Listening has never been more important and finding related content has never been easier by searching the web.
 Curating, editing and turning what others have created on your post topic can extend the reach of your content by providing additional perspectives, insights or points of view that you may not have addressed.
 Organizing and integrating that into a downloadable eBook is easy with applications like Adobe Acrobat Pro.
-What's more, including links to the original source content can help with your online visibility as well.
+Including links to the original source content can help with content credibility.

 6. | Use post parts to respond to blog inquires and comments